didantt/OT2-protocols-for-ONT-gDNA-library-preparation-LSK114-/README.md

 The application requires that the laptop and OT2 robot have been set up for ssh file transfer, which I did according to Opentrons instructions: https://support.opentrons.com/s/article/Setting-up-SSH-access-to-your-OT-2

 The exe file **must** have access to the ot2_ssh_key by it being in the same working directory.
-I have already included it in the files and in the right location.
 In the future, perhaps allow the user to select its location on the PC instead.

 # Improvements & suggestions